underpig1/octos/docs/installation.md

 ![Octos app](../img/gallery/main.png)

-The Octos app lets you explore community modules, view and manage your installed mods, create new mods for yourself or to share, and configure some app/system settings.
+The Octos app lets you explore community modules, view and manage your installed mods library, create new mods for yourself or to share, and configure app/system settings.